-FINDING 4: Family companies, firms with more ownership concentrated in the top five shareholders, and those with older board members have employee presidents with lower incomes, while employee presidents whose board members have longer average tenure have higher incomes.
+Finding 4: Family companies, firms with more ownership concentrated in the top 5 shareholders, and those with older board members have employee presidents with lower incomes, while employee presidents whose board members have longer average tenure have higher incomes.
 Board size, the percentage of outside directors, and the stock holdings of directors other than the executive have no significant effect.

 Although Finding 4 lends some (albeit haphazard) support to a "capture" theory of executive compensation, the results are generally also consistent with a market theory.
 Family companies and firms with more concentrated ownership might have greater control over employee executives, for example, but that very fact means that they have less need or desire for a more talented (and expensive) executive.

-Shareholders in firms with longer-running boards may retain the board members because they have done so well.
+Shareholders in firms with longerrunning boards may retain the board members because they have done so well.
 If those boards pay their presidents high salaries, perhaps they pay them well because the executives perform well on dimensions unobserved in the regression.

-Several differences between our results and those of Basu et al. (2007) stem from their decision not to distinguish between presidents with larger and smaller stakes in the firm.
+Several differences between our results and those of Basu, Hwang, Mitsudome & Weintrop (2007) stem from their decision not to distinguish between presidents with larger and smaller stakes in the firm.
 For example, they find that the share of the firm owned by board members has a significant positive effect on executive pay, where we find a negative effect for Company Men.
-They correctly note that this positive effect might reflect capital income-an observation that would reconcile our findings with theirs.
+They correctly note that this positive effect might reflect capital income - an observation that would reconcile our findings with theirs.
 They similarly find that family firms (defined somewhat differently) have higher executive incomes.
 Again, however, they note that this may reflect the fact that family executives earn substantial investment incomes.

-5. Accounting Rules.
+5. Accounting rules.
 Whether a firm uses Japanese or U.S. (SEC) accounting rules has no significant effect on observed tax liability.
 We experimented with interacting the accounting variable with Profitability.
-If we take the simple specification (a) of Table V, for example, whether we include SEC Accounting\Profitability, the coefficients on Profitability and Profitability\Capitalist remain largely unchanged.
-The coefficient on SEC Accounting\Profitability itself is insignificant.
+If we take the simple specification (a) of Table V, for example, whether we include SEC AccountingProfitability, the coefficients on Profitability and ProfitabilityCapitalist remain largely unchanged.
+The coefficient on SEC AccountingProfitability itself is insignificant.

-5. COMPARISON WITH U.S. EXECUTIVES
+6. Comparison with U.S. Executives.

-Our methodology of course does not apply to American executives, but because data on them is more easily available, it may be of interest to perform our regression American data too, as comparably as possible.
-We therefore selected a sample of American companies of size from Compustat of roughly the same size as our Japanese populations and performed the regressions of Table V on them.
+Our methodology of course does not apply to American executives, but since data on them is more easily available, it may be of interest to perform our regression American data too, as comparably as possible.
+We therefore selected a sample of American companies of size from Compustat of roughly the same size as our Japanese populations and performed the regressions of Table 5 on them.
 Specifically, we selected U.S. firms with size between 10% above and 10% below the level of the range of our Japanese sample.
-Table V(a) shows the results.
+Table 5-a shows the results.